tue-ees-5xwg0/assignments/README.md

 [example](https://power-grid-model.readthedocs.io/en/stable/examples/Power%20Flow%20Example.html)
 of such a notebook for `power-grid-model`.

+Besides the notebook, you can optionally use PowerPoint slides and/or show some source code.
+You need to also reflect the whole assignment to explain the lessosn you have learned, e.g., technical skills and/or collaboration skills.

-Each team member has to present part of the work duing the final day.
+**Each team member has to present part of the work duing the final day.**

 ## Learning materials